Coleridge-Initiative/big-data-and-social-science/docs/01-ChapterIntro.md

 provides a systematic way to think about the error framework in a big data setting.

 [Bias and Fairness] Interest in algorithmic fairness and bias has been growing recently, but it’s easy to get lost in the large number of definitions and metrics.
 There are many different, often competing, ways to measure whether a given model and the resulting system is "fair".
-In this chapter, we provide an overview of these metrics along with some concrete examples to help navigate these concepts and understand the trade-offs involved in choosing to optimize to one metric over others, focusing on the metrics relevant to binary classification methods used frequently in risk-based models for policy settings.
+In this chapter, we provide an overview of these metrics along with some concrete examples to help navigate these concepts and understand the trade-offs involved in choosing to optimize one metric over others.

 [Privacy and Confidentiality] addresses the issue that sits at the core of any study of human beings---privacy and confidentiality.
 In a new field,